 Communities concerned about speeding - Speed Indicator devices (SID) and Temporary VAS

 Suffolk County Council, Suffolk Constabulary and the Police and Crime Commissioner have devised a community strategy to tackle speeding concerns.
 The strategy supports community solutions including community speedwatch, parish and town councils wishing to purchase SIDs and temporary VAS.

-- For more information, download Working together to reduce speeding.
+- For more information, download Working together to reduce speeding (Aug 2018 0.2MB).

-- Download the latest TVAS location diary: TVAS Deployment April-July 2018 PDF (0.1MB)
+- Download the latest TVAS location diary: TVAS Deployment Aug-Sept 2018 PDF (0.2MB)

 Speed Management through engineering

 The Council can introduce measures to try to encourage motorists to drive within the speed limit.

 However funding will only be available for this type of work where it can be justified in terms of accident reduction.
 Before any works are carried out, the existing signing and road markings are checked to ensure they meet the current standards.

 The personal injury record for a location is checked to see whether funding can be made available to carry out works.

 - Rumble Strips;